 We carry out regular data audits to identify data that we control and the risks to every kind of processing we do to that data, and we keep a record to help us deal with any issues or requests.
-As part of this systematic approach we operate 3 levels of data classification to ensure the appropriate security measures can be taken to keep the data safe:
+As part of this systematic approach, we operate 3 levels of data classification to ensure the appropriate security measures can be taken to keep the data safe:

 - Public: Information that does not require protection and is considered "open and unclassified" and which may be seen by anyone whether directly linked with school or not.
-Information is likely to already exist in the public domain. - Confidential: Information that, if disclosed inappropriately, may result in minor reputational or financial damage to the school or may result in a minor privacy breach for an individual.
+Information is likely to already exist in the public domain e.g., the information the DfE publishes about our governors/ trustees on the Get Information About Schools public database online. - Confidential: Information that, if disclosed inappropriately, may result in minor reputational or financial damage to the school or may result in a minor privacy breach for an individual.
 Information that should only be available to sub-groups of school staff who need the information to carry out their roles. - Sensitive: Information that has the potential to cause serious damage or distress to individuals or serious damage to the school's interests if disclosed inappropriately.
 Information which is sensitive in some way because it might be sensitive personal data, commercially sensitive, legally privileged or under embargo.
 This information should only be available to a small tightly restricted group of authorised users.

 The appropriate marking of data as to its classification is an operational decision on a case-by-case basis.
 Most of our data held in electronic databases is classified automatically by the information management systems that hold it.
-Information that is transferred e.g. emailed, posted, moved to an archive etc. must be appropriate classified and marked to ensure it will be treated properly.
+Information that is transferred e.g., emailed, posted, moved to an archive etc. must be appropriate classified and marked to ensure it will be treated properly.

-Appendix H sets out some of our specific data security expectations at each different level of data classification and we share it with staff and others who have legal obligation to us when they process data that we control.
+Appendix A sets out some of our specific data security expectations at each different level of data classification and we share it with staff and others who have legal obligation to us when they process data that we control.